Alentejo - Of Fish, Shrimp and Coriander

 Portuguese fish specialties

-Click on the photo and make a note of “Portuguese fish dishes” on Pinterest
+Click on the photo and then bookmark “Portuguese fish dishes” on Pinterest

-Source: On-site research.
+Source: on-site research.
 We were invited to this trip by Aptece, Visit Alentejo and the Rota do Peixe.
-In any case, our opinion remains our own.
+Our opinions definitely remain our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline